Reminiscing the Good Old Days

 Mr. Hardcastle Remembers the Good Old Days

-Do you remember the Good Old Days when they weren't all that, ahem, old?
+Do you enjoy reminiscing the Good Old Days when they weren't all that — Ahem — old?
 If you're anything like me, you're probably wondering how the years could have passed by so fast.
-It's almost like a blur!
+It's almost a blur!

 "I love everything that's old: old friends, old times, old manners, old books, old wine," says Mr. Hardcastle in Goldsmith's She Stoops to Conquer.
-Yes, I am sure that Hardcastle speaks for many of us.
-It's fun to reminisce.
+I am sure that Hardcastle speaks for many of us.
+It's fun to remember!

 You Spun 45 RPM Records with Huge Center Holes

 - When milk came in glass bottles with cardboard stoppers with a layer of cream on top of the milk.

 - When powdered laundry detergent came with free towels, dishes, or glasses hid inside the box.

 - When calories were never counted in desserts, and cream and butter were considered healthy ingredients.

 - Tinkertoys®, hectograph copies, ringer washing machines, peashooters, Sunday drives with the family, and soft drink cartons.